 With most American workers having limited vacation time, I believe you have to take advantage of all opportunities given to travel.
 So of course taking a trip while on maternity leave was a must for me.
 My youngest was 10 weeks when we embarked on our trip and my eldest was 23 months.
 Here’s how to spend 5 days in Cartagena with kids.

 We decided on Colombia because 1.
 JetBlue had an amazing deal, $75 each way 2.
 The flight wasn’t that long, under 3hrs and 3.
 Colombia is pretty inexpensive as far as accommodations, food and tours.
 I found this deal on Skyscanner, download there free app here, it’s amazing!

 Landing in Cartagena with Kids

 We arrived in Cartagena from Ft.
 Lauderdale, FL and gained 1hr due to the time difference.
 You de-board on the tarmac, having to walk down the stairs on the side of the plane.
-You’ll need to be able to carry everything you have on your own so be consider that when choosing to carry-on or check bags.
+You’ll need to be able to carry everything you have on your own so be sure to consider that when choosing to carry-on or check bags.
 We gate checked my daughters stroller but they sent it to baggage claim upon arrival.
 Depending on the age of your child you may want to use a carrier if they can’t walk down the stair.
 Be sure to put them in the carrier prior exiting the plane.

 Where to Stay in Cartagena with Kids